Nuggets vs. Timberwolves Injury Report Today - April 21

 Nuggets Season Insights

-- The Nuggets have been scoring 108.1 points per game in their last 10 times on the court, an average that's much lower than the 115.8 they've scored over the course of the 2022-23 season.
+- On offense, the Nuggets have struggled over their last 10 games, scoring 108.1 points per contest over that span as opposed to the 115.8 they've put up over the course of this year.

 Timberwolves Season Insights

-- The Timberwolves put up an average of 115.8 points per game, just 3.3 more points than the 112.5 the Nuggets allow.
+- The Timberwolves score an average of 115.8 points per game, only 3.3 more points than the 112.5 the Nuggets allow.

 - Minnesota is 29-16 when it scores more than 112.5 points.